Plants to Go ->

 If Spiderwood is placed in the aquarium, mold may occur.

-This is caused by bacteria that were in the wood, these bacteria start a decomposition process when they come into contact with oxygen.
-The residual product is an oily substance that looks like a white slime layer.
+This is caused by bacteria that were present in the wood.
+These bacteria, when exposed to oxygen, initiate a decomposition process.
+The residual product is an oily substance that appears as a white slime.

 This process takes a few weeks and the white layer will disappear by itself.